Q. What roads are maintained by the RCKC?

 Q. How do I apply or hear of a job opening at RCKC?

 A. At this time, RCKC does not accept applications unless an opening has been identified.
-Job postings are usually publicized in various publications and posted on the news page of our website if there is an opening.
+Job postings are usually publicized in various publications and posted on the Job Openings page of our website if there is an opening.

 Q. How does the RCKC decide what projects will be funded?

 A. Projects for potential funding are reviewed for areas including pavement conditions, traffic patterns, feedback from both the public and staff and a balance of how much money is available.
 Projects are evaluated for what type of fix may be appropriate to preserve roads in good condition-"the right fix, at the right time."
 Federal Aid funding may vary, as not all roads are on the federal aid system, and therefore eligible to receive federal aid funds.
 RCKC must always balance the amount of money available and what type of fix would be appropriate to preserve our overall road system.
-RCKC annually reviews the primary road system to update the Primary Road Capital Improvement 5-Year Program.
+RCKC annually reviews the primary road system to update the Primary Road Capital Improvement Plan.
 This primary road plan along with our preventative maintenance projects, such as seal coat (chip seal) assists in long term preservation of our infrastructure within budget limitations.
+(See Primary Road Capital Improvement Plan)

 RCKC annually partners with our township governments for local road improvement priorities.
 The RCKC maintains a local road participation fund program that provides funds for each township that must be matched on a dollar-for-dollar basis for local road improvement projects.
 5-year plans are also developed with each township, considering asset management data.